-Distribution dates for the notes will be the twenty-fifth day of each February, May, August and November, or, if not a business day, the next business day, as described in this Offering Memorandum, beginning February 25, 2011.
-These dates are sometimes referred to herein as "quarterly distribution dates."
-The calculation date for each quarterly distribution date generally will be the second business day before such quarterly distribution date with respect to information calculated by the Trustee (or the second business day after its receipt of information calculated by the Issuer if later) and the fourth business day before such quarterly distribution date with respect to information calculated by the Issuer if later) and the fourth business day before such quarterly distribution date with respect to information calculated by the Issuer.
+Distribution dates for the notes will be the twenty-fifth day of each calendar month, or, if not a business day, the next business day, as described in this Offering Memorandum, beginning August 27, 2012.
+These dates are referred to herein as "monthly distribution dates."
+The calculation date for each monthly distribution date generally will be the second business day before such monthly distribution date with respect to information calculated by the Trustee (or the second business day after its receipt of information calculated by the Issuer if later).
+The Issuer is required to provide certain information to the Trustee on the fourth business day before each monthly distribution date.